 You’ll have the opportunity to develop a wide range of skills, including organ and keyboard playing, continuo realisation, conducting, working with boy trebles, and training and rehearsing a choir.

 Organ Scholarships are awarded solely through the University Organ Trials, which take place each September for those applying to begin their studies the following year.
-If you’re making an application to be an Organ Scholar, your academic interviews will take place at the same time, meaning you have an earlier application deadline than other candidates.
+From 2024, musical and academic assessments will take place separately and potential Organ Scholars will apply through UCAS in October like all other candidates.

 Applying to Oxford as an organ scholar